MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/intelligent-resource-placement.md

     `<CAPACITY-TYPE>` is one of `total`, `allocatable`, or `available`, depending on which capacity (usage information) you would like to check against, and `<RESOURCE-NAME>` is the name of the resource (CPU/memory).

     For example, if you would like to select clusters based on the available CPU capacity of a cluster, the name used in the property selector should be `resources.kubernetes-fleet.io/available-cpu`.
 For allocatable memory capacity, you can use `resources.kubernetes-fleet.io/allocatable-memory`.

+    The current set of available properties can be found on the [concepts page for placement](./concepts-resource-propagation.md#properties).

 * A list of values, which are possible values of the property.
 * An operator used to express the condition between the constraint/desired value and the observed value on the cluster.
 The following operators are currently supported: